Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 In essence, marketplace repricing is simply a seller making changes to the price of products they offer on platforms like Amazon and eBay.
 They might do that for any reason, but typically it’s in response to competition.

-On marketplaces, different sellers’ offers are shown side-by-side so buyers can compare prices very easily, and uncompetitive prices disappear into the background noise.
+On marketplaces, the offers from different sellers are shown side-by-side so buyers can compare prices very easily – uncompetitive prices disappear into the background noise.
 To be successful, sellers need to find a way to rise above the crowd.

 Repricing?
 Hell yeah!
 Even simple rules work on Amazon, without software.
 One of the businesses I’ve worked with gets an extra 1,000 to 1,500 orders every single week because of automatic repricing.
 It’s amplified because their competitors don’t have repricing software, but still it’s obscene what it can do.